JohnArcher/vscode-hollywood-mal/README.md

 ## Configuration

-Open user or wokspace settings and define the path to the Hollywood executebale.
+Open user or wokspace settings and define the path to the Hollywood executeable.
 Look for the option `hollywood.Path` or add it in `settings.json`.

 Example (for Windows): `"hollywood.Path": "C:\Program Files\Hollywood\Hollywood.exe"`